fixmycrypto/FixMyCrypto/README.md

 ### Required

-A BIP39 passphrase (a.k.a. "extra word" or "advanced security") is not to be confused with your spending password, wallet password, or app login password.
+A BIP39 passphrase (a.k.a. "extra word", "hidden wallet", or "advanced security") is not to be confused with your spending password, wallet password, or app login password.

-If you didn't use a BIP39 passphrase when you created the wallet or you're not sure what this is, then leave this as blank:
+If you didn't use a passphrase when you created the wallet or you're not sure what this is, then leave this as blank:

     "passphrase": "",

-If you used a BIP39 passphrase and you are 100% certain of the exact passphrase you used, specify it here:
+If you used a passphrase and you are 100% certain of the exact passphrase you used, specify it here:

     "passphrase": "ThePassphrase!",

-If you used a BIP39 passphrase and you're 100% certain it's one from a list of possible passphrases, you can specify an array of passphrases to test:
+If you used a passphrase and you're 100% certain it's one from a list of possible passphrases, you can specify an array of passphrases to test:

     "passphrase": [